ianrmurphy/oscc_wiki/firmware/Firmware-Steering.md

 ### Steering Disable

 #### ID: 0x55

+> *Note*: Steering reports should be checked after sending steering disable command to ensure that the module received the command and disabled properly.

 | Type     | Size (bytes) | Description |
 | -------- | ------------ | ----------- |